BinaryBirds/swift-test-report/README.md

 # Swift Test Report

 Generates an MD file from Swift XCTests and show it in the workflow summary.
-Uses [`Testify `](https://github.com/BinaryBirds/Testify) library to generat MD file.
+Uses [`Testify `](https://github.com/BinaryBirds/Testify) library to generate the MD file.

 ## Usage